Weld Dilution: Formula, Effects & 5 Control Tips

 What Are the Mechanical Effects of Dilution?

-1. Corrosion Resistance: High dilution can reduce important alloying elements, compromising durability.
+1. Corrosion resistance: High dilution can reduce important alloying elements and weaken durability.

-3. Toughness and Strength: Excessive dilution can negatively impact these vital mechanical properties.
+3. Toughness and strength: Excessive dilution can reduce key mechanical properties.

 Techniques for Effective Dilution Control